 (Here is a copy of my birth plan if you want an idea of a template- click to download).

 A simple bulleted list is usually enough, and I also recommend using kind language.
 My birth plan with my first was very long and very forceful, and while it accomplished its purpose, I don’t think it made me many friends, and friends who are nurses are a good thing to have in labor!
 I’d also suggest printing it on a piece of colored paper so it stands out… I always add a thank you post it note to the nurses and staff as this improves the chances they read it.
 As a doula, I sometimes bring snacks for the nurses (they work hard!) as a thank you for their support… bonus points if you do this when you are in labor!

 For moms planning to go without medication, a support system can be critical.
 For many women, there are times when they feel like they can’t do it, and the encouragement of a supportive team can make the difference between the ability to avoid drugs or not.

-I also learned the hard way with my first labor that it is not something that I can just “tough out.”
-I thought that I would just grit my teeth and get through it… the problem: one must relax to progress through labor!
+I also learned the hard way that labor is not something that I can just “tough out.”
+I thought that I would just grit my teeth and get through it!
+The problem: one must relax to progress through labor.
 Ever heard stories of women who get an epidural and go from 4-10 in an hour?
 It is because they relax!
 So if you’re hoping to avoid the medication, this is what I would suggest:

-- Research pregnancy, labor and birth so you know what to expect.
-Fear makes labor tougher, so try to work through any fear that you have and use the times that you feel fear as a chance to practice relaxation.
+- Research pregnancy, labor, and birth so you know what to expect.
+Fear makes labor tougher, so use those times you feel fearful as a chance to practice relaxation.

-- Understand that birth is often painful, but that your body is made to get through it and that the pain will go away when the baby is born!
+- Understand that birth is often painful, but that your body is made to get through it.
+All that pain will go away when the baby is born!

 - Have a plan and make sure your birth team knows it too.